robin-raymond/zax.io/faq.md

 ### When was the idea of Zax inspired?

 The concept of writing the Zax language has been around for a long while.
 With Robin's many years of software development, some ideas of best practices and desired features in a language formed over time as well as a syntax that enables those concepts into reality.
-The language is designed for programmers who desire to remain closer to hardware while having access to higher level language convenience for those with the skill levels string enough to understand the implications of their coding decisions.
+The language is designed for programmers who desire to remain closer to hardware while having access to higher level language convenience for those with the skill levels strong enough to understand the implications of their coding decisions.

 ### Can Zax be used by beginners?

 Of course.
 Many programmers start out with lower level languages.
 Some concepts are easier to understand if the implications of what's actually happening on the hardware is understood.
 Be aware that Zax will not prevent the programmer from writing unsafe code.
 In other words, programmers should not write code in Zax without the programmer assuming full responsibility for mistakes the language will knowingly and willingly allow.
 If safety is important, other languages with stronger guarantees should be used.

 ### Why is the language strongly typed?